 Theoretically, Ripple does not have scalability problems which makes its network one of the most demanded for financial institutions.
 Some of the financial institutions which work with Ripple have millions of customers and record billions of dollars in transactions annually.
 This brings more activity to XRP since it forms an integral part of Ripple’s On-Demand Liquidity (ODL) feature.

-Ripple has returned investors 345.41% Year-To-Date (YTD) in 2021 and with more partners added, Ripple XRP could likely continue to soar and bring gains to investors in the future.
+Ripple returned investors 250% in 2021 and with more partners added, Ripple XRP could likely continue to soar and bring gains to investors in the future.

 eToro – The Best Platform To Buy Ripple

 eToro have proven themselves trustworthy within the industry over many years – we recommend you try them out.

 Digitalcoin believes XRP will trade at a price of $2.11 by 2025 and at $3.48 by the end of 2028.
 Meanwhile, Coinpedia estimates XRP will be traded between $1.24 and $2.4 in 2025.

 What Will Ripple Be Worth In 2030?

 Price Prediction.net believes that a growth in use cases as well as adoption rates may reach $9.96 to see out 2030.